 Governments at all levels must rise to tackle this problem.
 There should be concerted effort to invest in recreational facilities such parks, sports clubs, cinemas and theatres.

-Guidance and counselling should be reintroduced to the school curriculum, especially at the university level when young adults are separated from home for long periods making them susceptible to melancholy at the early years when they have few friends.
+Guidance and counseling should be reintroduced to the school curriculum, especially at the university level when young adults are separated from home for long periods making them susceptible to melancholy at the early years when they have few friends.

 There is also the need to invest in media campaigns for enlightenment, quite an unbelievable number of people including educated ones are unaware that depression can be easily avoided.
 People who are having issues should be encouraged to share, for it is said that a problem shared is a problem halved.